 CMA Exam Passing Rates

 The average pass rates for the CMA exam are 40% for Part 1 and 50% for Part 2.
-This is the latest passing rate by region:

 Specific passing statistics for India are unavailable, but based on the data we have, Asian candidates have a better than average pass rate.
 However, the Americas and Europe put up the highest passing rates.
 How can you achieve similar CMA exam success?
 I’ve got a few suggestions for accomplishing that task.